-- General Governmental Services, including public buildings and overhead;
+- General Governmental Services, including planning and overhead;

-- Law Enforcement:
+- Law Enforcement;

-- Fire Prevention:
+- Fire Prevention;

-- Roads and Public Works: and.
+- Roads and Public Works; and,

 - Weed Abatement.

-6 The sewer and garbage service fees are billed directly to residences and collected separate from the MSF.
+&lt;sup>5 The sewer and garbage service fees are billed directly to residences and collected separate from the MSF.
 For sewer, the County sends a quarterly bill of \$69 to resident, or \$276 per year per residence.
 For garbage, the County bills \$42 quarterly, or \$168 per year per residence.
 This will remain unchanged should the Study Area incorporate.
 If the area were to be incorporated, the direct assessment could remain in place, or the newly created town could collect from the residents and then pay the County.
 Regardless the net impact is neutral.

-5 Utah Code 10-2a-205(4)(b)(i)
+&lt;sup>4 Utah Code 10-2a-205(4)(b)(i)